-Although the Swedish private equity market and the private equity market in general have faced a tough 12 month-period due to the financial crisis and the downward shift in the global market economy, it can be said without doubt that the Swedish private equity market has soared in recent years and has emerged as highly developed and attractive to investors even in comparison with other, more established private equity markets.
-Accordingly, the Swedish market encompasses all existing types of private equity and venture capital transactions, ranging from buyouts by private equity houses, seed and growth investments by venture capital houses to public-to-private transactions of large listed companies as well as venture capital houses specialised in purchasing whole portfolios of companies.
+The Swedish private equity market is characterised as highly developed and attractive to investors even in comparison to other, more established private equity markets.
+It encompasses all existing types of private equity and venture capital transactions, ranging from buyouts by private equity houses, seed and growth investments by venture capital houses to public-to-private transactions of large listed companies as well as venture capital houses specialised in purchasing whole portfolios of companies.